Monica0807/Monica24.ucl/_pages/about.md

 This site is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on [GitHub Pages](https://pages.github.com), providing a platform for sharing my research, publications, projects, and more.
 You can explore my works through the links below.

-## Projects and Research Areas
+## Research Experience

-- **Myopia Retina:** Exploring the molecular basis of myopia-related retinal diseases.
+- **Myopia Retina:** Exploring the molecular changes in myopia process based scRNA-seq and Spatial Transcriptomics.
 - **Alzheimer’s Disease:** Investigating genetic links between retinal degeneration and Alzheimer's.
-- **A Detection Method:** Developing new bioinformatics tools for early detection of retinal diseases.
+- **A Detection Method:** Developing new tools for early detection of animal virus A diseases.
-- **Effects of Resveratrol:** Studying the therapeutic potential of resveratrol on vision-related diseases.
+- **Effects of Resveratrol:** Studying the therapeutic potential of resveratrol in animal diseases.

 ## Academic Achievements